Juraji/daz-materials-to-blender/README.md

 This bridge just copies materials and sets them up in Blender.

 ## Usage
+**K, we're doing the plugin thing, jeez!**
+I'm currently in the middle of development and will update this readme, when the dust settles.

 1. Save your DAZ scene
 2. Export the objects you want to have in Blender using either:
    * `FBX`: Supports rigging, but gets weird when figure is already animated in DAZ.